MarathonLabs/marathon/docs/docs/cloud.md

 ## Samples (optional)

-To showcase the advantages of Marathon Cloud compared to other solutions, we've prepared a sample app with 300 tests, out of which 15% are flaky.
+To showcase the advantages of Marathon Cloud compared to other solutions, we've prepared a sample app with 300 tests, of which 15% are flaky.
 During the initial run, our platform will gather information about the tests.
 During the second run, it will optimize it to fit within 15 minutes.
 <Tabs>
 <TabItem value="iOS" label="iOS">